iRNA-COSI/APAeval/method_workflows/method_workflow_file_specifications.md

 ## Naming conventions
-For naming conventions please refer to the [execution workflow README][ex-readme]
+For naming conventions please refer to the [method workflow README][ex-readme]

 [//]: # (References)